73gs514/COVID-19-Tracker/README.md

 ## Description
 * Our app pulls from 2 seperate server-side API's, one for the search parameters and the other for statistics on C19 related cases.
 * User can search within United States only narrowing down to state, city and county levels respectively.
-* The app also provides the user with up to 20 other categories to search for.
+* The app also provides the user with up to 20 other categories to fitler a search.

 ## Project Requirements
 * Use a CSS framework other than Bootstrap.